MaksimKneller/goodproxy/README.md

-# goodproxy
-A Multithreaded Proxy Checker And Anonymity Level Analyzer
+# GoodProxy - A multithreaded proxy checker and anonymity level analyzer

 Given a file containing a list of proxies, in a form of ip:port, attempts to connect through each proxy to a local web server.
 If successful, the web